 The calibre of the view spurred us on, hardly surprising with sharp stars across 80 per cent of the 7°-wide field, with only slight trailing off through the outer 20 per cent.

-The prize was some of the best views in the test of Orion’s Belt and Sword together in one view, plus sharp panoramas of larger open clusters like the Beehive and Melotte 111.
+The prize was some of the best views in the test of Orion’s Belt and Sword together in one view, plus sharp panoramas of larger open clusters like the Beehive Cluster and Melotte 111.

 Brighter galaxies were revealed well: M101 and M51 were distinct fuzzy patches.